mariadancianu/CrewAI-Activity-Planner/README.md

 Additionally, the project includes an Activity Planner, where an AI agent suggests indoor or outdoor activities based on real-time weather forecasts, user interests, and a selected date range and city.

-The Streamlit application provides an interactive experience, allowing users to input their preferences, view weather forecasts, and receive activity recommendations, with the option to download the downloaded activities.
+The Streamlit application provides an interactive experience, allowing users to input their preferences, view weather forecasts, and receive activity recommendations, with the option to download the suggested activities.
+You can access the deployed app [here](https://crewai-activity-planner-aujjnndpfyz9lpfzkxvlmg.streamlit.app/).

-Below is a preview of how the application looks:
+Below is a preview of the application interface.
+Please note that the discrepancies related to the city and dates are temporary and due to ongoing development.

 ![](images/activity_planner_1.png)
 ![](images/activity_planner_2.png)
 ![](images/activity_planner_3.png)

+As this project is still in progress, there may be occasional performance inconsistencies.
+However, I'm actively working on fine-tuning the system for a more optimized and seamless user experience.

 ## 🎯 Objectives